 7. Eucalyptus Essential Oil

 Eucalyptus has been used since ancient times for respiratory ailments.
 Eucalyptus also has immune-boosting properties and is great for fighting off viral infections.
 Eucalyptus is also soothing to pain and can help ease joint and muscle stiffness.
-TIP: add a drop of eucalyptus to a hot shower to experience open passageways and a clear mind.

 - Colds and flu